-There are three blue badge parking spaces in the car park on the right hand side of the road leading into the Albert Dock, opposite the Martin Luther King Jr Building (the former Granada Television building, previously known as the Dock Traffic Office).
+There are three blue badge parking spaces in the car park on the right hand side of the road leading into the Albert Dock, opposite the Dr Martin Luther King Jr Building (the former Granada Television building, previously known as the Dock Traffic Office).
 Another four designated blue badge spaces are available in the on-street parking on the right hand side of the approach road, which are slightly further away from the museum building.
 Charges apply for parking in both these areas.

 In the museum

 - Videos and interactives throughout the International Slavery Museum have subtitles and British Sign Language on demand, and removable stools where necessary.

 - There is a raised orientation map in the gallery with braille, and audio guides in English, French, Spanish and Arabic.

 - The Merseyside Maritime Museum (in the same building) has adapted toilet facilities.